 Culpeper Arts & Culture

-Goal: Nurture a vibrant and inclusive arts community in New York City
+Goal: Support a vibrant and inclusive arts Community in New York City

 - Read the Full Guidelines

-The Charles E. Culpeper Arts & Culture grants honor the legacy of Charles E. Culpeper by supporting the artists and arts and cultural organizations that make New York City one of the world's most dynamic creative capitals.
-The Fund is inspired by the conviction that arts and culture promote free expression, foster a deeper understanding of human experience and diverse communities, and provide a fresh lens on persistent problems and emerging challenges.
+The Charles E. Culpeper Arts & Culture grants honor the legacy of Charles E. Culpeper by supporting the artists and cultural organizations that make New York City one of the world's most dynamic creative capitals.
+The Fund is inspired by the conviction that arts and culture promote free expression, foster a deeper understanding of human experience, and provide a fresh lens on persistent problems and emerging challenges in diverse communities.
 The Fund aims to strengthen the cultural environment of the city by supporting its rich artistic community and the diversity of the city’s population.
-Special interests of the Fund are to sustain and advance small and mid-size cultural organizations, particularly those that are community-based and/or culturally specific, and to provide opportunities for artists of color and other underrepresented artists to contribute to the cultural vitality of New York City.
-The Fund also seeks to encourage mainstream, larger institutions to present underrepresented artists and to find innovative ways to engage new and diverse audiences.

 What We Fund

 The Culpeper Arts & Culture program funds organizations that elevate the role the arts and artists play in revealing, assessing, and addressing pressing social issues.
 Grantee organizations must provide support—including space, materials, education, and paid work opportunities—primarily to artists living in New York City.
+Given limited resources and to enable the Fund to be responsive to a wider range of applicants, grantee organizations must wait a minimum of three years from their grant final payment before reapplying.
 While we believe all artists should be fairly compensated for their work, by law, the RBF cannot make grants to individual artists, including filmmakers.
 The RBF does not contribute to capital expenses for the purchase, construction, or renovation of buildings or property.
 Read more about What We Fund.